ITPNYU/ITP-IMA-Community-Guidelines/documents/rules-of-play.md

 ## Practical

-`These are courtesies and etiquettes that may not have occurred to us because the world changes so quickly`
+*These are courtesies and etiquettes that may not have occurred to us because the world changes so quickly.*

 - Practice asking for consent.
 It's important not to make assumptions of what's ok or acceptable especially in regards to physical contact, sharing personal information, and sharing content that could be upsetting or potentially triggering.
 - Do not photograph or record someone (audio or video) without receiving permission first.
 Do not post online, upload to social media, or tag someone without receiving permission.
 This applies to people's work and projects as well.